aimxhaisse/kool/README.md

-# kool
+# Kool

-cool tools to play around with Linux kernels
+Cool tools to play around with Linux kernels.

+## konfz

+A visualizer of kernel configuration settings, powered by lkddb.